ikmb/phewas-assoc/docs/usage.md

                                     for association analysis
 --fam [file.fam]                [REQUIRED] A Plink-style FAM file that will be used to select a
-                                    subset of samples from the provided VCFs
+                                    subset of samples from the provided VCFs --phenofile                     [OPTIONAL] Phenotype file for multiple phenotype/traits-testing with regenie.
+                                    Tab separated file with columnsheader "FID IID Phenotype1 Phenotype2" Entries must be "0" for FID, "FID_IID" for IID and all phenotypes must be either binary or quantitaive, don't mix!
+Missing Samples will be ignored.
+Binary traits should be specified as control=1,case=2,missing=NA.
 --trait [type]                  [ADVISED] Trait type to analyze.
 May be 'binary' (default) or 'quantitative'.
-For a binary trait use "1" as control and "2" as case.
+For a binary trait use "1" as control and "2" as case in the phenofile/fam.
 --test [type]                   [ADVISED] Test algorithm.
 May be 'firth' (default) or 'spa'.
 --collection_name [name]        [ADVISED] Output filename prefix --output [directory]            [ADVISED] Output directory